WxxShirley/LLMNodeBed/README.md

 - [x] *Nov 24* Refactor the overall implementation
   * Re-organize the folders based on LLM's roles
   * Re-use commonly used modules, including dataloader (add `prefix` argument), constants, prompts, descriptions (and `classes`), checkpoints, lm&llm names and configs, etc
-  * Enlarge the experimental datasets
+  * Enlarge the experimental datasets, including Books-History, Ele-computer, Ele-photo

 - [ ] *Nov 25* Re-Start all experiments on refactored codes and new devices